apiaryio/api-elements/docs/element-definitions.md

 ### Token Authentication Scheme ([Object][])

 This describes an authentication scheme that uses a token as a way to authenticate and authorize.
-The token MAY exist as an HTTP header field or a query parameter.
+The token MAY exist as an HTTP header field, query parameter or as a cookie.

 - One of
     - `httpHeaderName` (string)
     - `queryParameterName` (string)
+    - `cookieName` (string)

 When used as a query parameter, an HREF Variable is not required to be defined within the scope of the resource or transition, but is rather infered from the used token authentications scheme.